 Like most legitimate movements of public outcry, elements seeking to further their own agenda soon take hold.
 Take the Tea Party Movement for instance, or Occupy Wall Street.

 In what was originally a grass roots resistance against tax increases, bailouts, and Obamacare, the Tea Party movement was quickly subdued by social conservatives like Sarah Palin and Ted Cruz.
-Attend most any Tea Party event today and you are likely to hear platitudes about the evils of immigration or abortion.

 In the case of Occupy Wall Street, what initially was an organized attempt to condemn Cronyism and the relationship between Wall Street and Big Government soon devolved into a radical egalitarian agenda advocating massive wealth redistribution form the dreaded 1 percent as its final goal.